 When Nathan Tanner Sr was born on 14 May 1815, in Greenwich, Greenwich, Washington, New York, United States, his father, John Tanner, was 36 and his mother, Lydia Stewart, was 31.
-He married Rachel Winter Smith on 29 June 1836, in Bolton, Bolton, Warren, New York, United States.
+He married Rachel Winter Smith on 29 June 1836, in Bolton, Warren, New York, United States.
 They were the parents of at least 4 sons and 7 daughters.
 He lived in Little Cottonwood Creek Valley, Salt Lake, Utah, United States in 1870 and Salt Lake, Utah, United States in 1880.
-He died on 17 December 1910, in Granger, Salt Lake, Utah, United States, at the age of 95, and was buried in Salt Lake City Cemetery, Salt Lake City, Salt Lake, Utah, United States.
+He died on 17 December 1910, in West Valley City, Salt Lake, Utah, United States, at the age of 95, and was buried in Salt Lake City Cemetery, Salt Lake City, Salt Lake, Utah, United States.

 Do you know Nathan?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account